 “To do righteousness and justice is more acceptable to the Lord than sacrifice.”

-Would it not be amazing for the Lord to brag about us to the enemy?
-Would it not be even more amazing if we can prove Him right and make Him proud?
+Would it not be excellent for the Lord to brag about us to the enemy?
+Would it not be even more impressive if we could prove Him right and make Him proud?

 “The righteous man walks in his integrity; his children are blessed after him.”